thaihangchung7/thaihangchung7.github.io/_notes/DUNE.md

 ## DUNE Data Aquisition

 ### The WIB
-The heart of of the DUNE data acquisition infastructure is the Warm Interface Board (WIB), which is responsible for controlling and configuring the front end electronics (namely the FEMB, mo re on that in a bit) and transfers massive amounts of data (over 40Gb/s!) via optical links to the data acquisition system.
+The heart of of the DUNE data acquisition infastructure is the Warm Interface Board (WIB), which is responsible for controlling and configuring the front end electronics (namely the FEMB, more on that in a bit) and transfers massive amounts of data (over 40Gb/s!) via optical links to the data acquisition system.
 Eventually, the WIBs will be installed in a Warm Interface Electronics Crate (WIEC), each crate containing four WIBs.

 Designed around a Xilinx Zynq Ultrascale+ FPGA, this provides programmable logic gates and processing systems at a lower level than a CPU which allows for rapid prototyping.